fireship-io/fireship.io/content/lessons/angular-testing-guide-including-firebase/index.md

 ng g service message
 ```

 Now let's build the component.
 It's nothing more than a button the user can click that will show/hide the button's alert message.
-I commented out the the Observable data for now, but those lines will be used when we test data that is queried from an API.
+I commented out the Observable data for now, but those lines will be used when we test data that is queried from an API.

 ```typescript
 import { Component, OnInit } from '@angular/core';